-2024 Update: Columbia Housing continues to address the issue of chronic homelessness in the area by administering special programs that target the unhoused with disabilities and others at risk of being homeless.
+2025 Update: Columbia Housing continues to address the issue of chronic homelessness in the area by administering special programs that target the unhoused with disabilities and others at risk of being homeless.

-- The 84 Emergency Housing Vouchers (EHV) allocated to CH are fully leased and provide stable housing for individuals and families who were homeless, at risk of being homeless or fleeing domestic violence. - CH was awarded \$840,255.00 in CoC funds from the U.S. Dept of Housing and Urban Development for the 2023-2024 funding year to provide housing for 58 chronically homeless disabled households. - CH was a recipient of \$157,547.00 in allocation of CDBG funds from the City of Columbia for the Housing First HOPWA Program to provide housing for 15 households with a member who was diagnosed with HIV/AID related illness who are homeless.
+- Awarded 52 Foster Youth to Independence Vouchers to provide housing for youth ages 18 to 24 who have aged out of foster care or will be leaving foster care within 90 days and are homeless or at risk of being homeless. - The 74 Emergency Housing Vouchers (EHV) households remain active on the program. - CH was awarded \$1,002,223.00.00 in CoC funds from the U.S. Dept of Housing and Urban Development for the 2025-2026 funding year to provide housing for 58 chronically homeless disabled households. - CH was a recipient of \$157,547.00 in allocation of CDBG funds from the City of Columbia for the Housing First HOPWA Program to provide housing for 15 households with a member who was diagnosed with HIV/AID related illness who are homeless. - VI.

-VI.
 Homeownership: Create opportunities for residents and program participants through the coordination of homebuyer education, resources and activities that increase homeownership opportunities.

-2024 Update: Columbia Housing's Homeownership Program continues to be thriving program that serves many individuals and families with becoming homeowners.
+2025 Update: Columbia Housing's Homeownership Program continues to be thriving program that serves many individuals and families with becoming homeowners.

-- 2 HCV families purchased homes since the beginning of the fiscal year. - 72 current participants are active in the HCV Homeownership Program - 9 graduated from the HCV Homeownership Program and are now paying their own mortgage without any assistance. - The application to become a HUD Certified Housing Counseling Agency has been submitted and is awaiting final approval.
+- 15 HCV Homeownership families purchased homes in 2024. - 9 Public Housing families purchased homes in 2024 - 72 current participants are active in the HCV Homeownership Program - 13 graduates from the HCV Homeownership Program and are now paying their own mortgage without any assistance. - The application to become a HUD Certified Housing Counseling Agency has been submitted and awaiting final approval. - Plan created and approved for Section-32 Lease-purchase option homeownership program for single family homes. - VII.

-VII.
 Human Resources and Personnel Development: Embrace the agency's new identity by transforming its organizational structure and culture through establishment of a track record for integrity, accountability, collaboration, and exceptional customer service.